openfl/OpenFLDevelopersGuide/using-the-drawing-api/drawing-api-example-algorithmic-visual-generator.md

 ## Updating the satellite position {#updating-the-satellite-position}

 The doEveryFrame() function is the heart of the application’s animation process.
-It is called for every frame, at a rate equal the framerate of the SWF file.
+It is called for every frame, at a rate equal the framerate of the project.
 Because the variables of the draw change slightly, this conveys the appearance of animation.

 The function first clears all previous draws and redraws the background.
 Then, it loops through each satellite container and increments the position property of each satellite, and updates the radius and orbitRadius properties that may have changed from user interaction with the control panel.
 Finally, the satellite updates to its new position by calling the draw() method of the Satellite class.